Google uses Payoneer to pay Google Summer of Code Students and Organizations. Payoneer is a fast and convenient way to receive payments globally.

-- Fill out the payment request form by Friday, June 23 - you must include the email address for the person responsible for accepting payment at your organization.
+- Fill out the payment request form by Thursday, May 20th.
+You must include the email address for the person responsible for accepting payment at your organization.

-- By June 30th Google Program Admins will send a registration token link via email to the person responsible for accepting payment.
-Important: only register with the link that is sent by Payoneer.
-Do not sign up directly on the Payoneer website as this will cause all kinds of problems and delays for you and us.
+- By May 21, Google Program Admins will send a registration token link via email to the person responsible for accepting payment.
+Important: only register with the link that is sent by the Google team on May 21.
+Do not sign up directly on the Payoneer website as this will cause payment delays and headaches for you and Google.

 - Once the registration link is received, the designated person responsible